 Support crews are not allowed, although friends and family may watch along public roads.
 Absolutely no parking will be allowed on Highway 50.
-On the bike portion, note that the first 3 miles of Section 1 aren’t accessible by vehicle and none of Section 2 is accessible by vehicle.
+On the bike portion, note that the first 3 miles of Section 1 after the highway crossing aren’t accessible by vehicle and none of Section 2 is accessible by vehicle.

 If support crews have dogs, Forest Service rules state dogs must be leashed.
 Violators will be disqualified.
 Please pick up after your dog 🙂